sepsis-omics/tutorials/docs/modules/viral_genomes/index.md

 - Find variants in the isolate using the tool Snippy.

-Snippy is a fast bacterial [/viral?] variant caller for NGS reads.
+Snippy is a fast variant caller for haploid genomes.
 The software is available on GitHub at <https://github.com/tseemann/snippy>.
 For this activity, we are using Snippy as installed on Galaxy.

 ###Preliminary Activity###